cdfa/frugel/README.md

 ## Usage

-Visit https://cdfa.github.io/frugel/ to try it out online, or download one of the native binaries from the [releases](releases) (RECOMMENDED due to bad performance of the web version).
+Visit https://cdfa.github.io/frugel/ to try it out online, or download one of the native binaries from the [releases](../releases) (Recommended due to bad performance of the web version).
-When running native executables, the `www` folder should be in the working directory.

 A [demo video](https://archive.org/details/demo_20220123) and [a presentation](https://archive.org/details/presentation_202201) can be found on the Internet Archive.
 The demo video shows the features of the programming environment in action with some examples.